 It's never an easy subject to contemplate, but without taking adequate steps you could be liable to leave behind a 40% Inheritance Tax bill when you die.
 What's more your loved ones could be forced to pay it before they can inherit what you want them to have.

-If, when you pass away, the value of your estate is above £325,000 if you're single or divorced, or £650,000 if you're married or in a civil partnership (if you're widowed, it is up to £650,000 depending on how much allowance was used when your partner passed away), everything you own above this threshold may be liable for a 40% IHT bill.
+Under the current rules if, when you pass away, the value of your estate is above £325,000 (if you're single or divorced), or £650,000 (if you're married, in a civil partnership or widowed*), everything you own above this threshold may be liable for a 40% IHT bill.

 These Inheritance Tax thresholds might seem like a lot, but when you add up the value of your estate – which includes your property, car, jewellery, savings and investments – you might be surprised by how much it's worth.

 New main residence nil rate band will benefit some, but not everyone

 In the July 2015 Budget, the Government announced that an additional ‘main residence nil rate band' is to be gradually phased in from April 2017, on top of your existing threshold.
 This will mean that fewer families in the UK could be affected by Inheritance Tax.
 However, there is a chance that you could still be liable.

 - In time, the main residence nil rate band will be worth £175,000 per person, but it won't take full effect until April 2020.